 You can get specialty mental health services in the county where you live, and outside of your county if necessary.
 Specialty mental health services are provided throughout Imperial County by Imperial County Behavioral Health Services.
 Outpatient clinics are available in Brawley, El Centro, Calexico, and Winterhaven.
+Your mental health plan will help you find a provider who can get you the care you need.
+The mental health plan must refer you to the closest provider to your home, or within time or distance standards who will meet your needs.
 Each county has specialty mental health services for children, youth, adults, and older adults.
 If you are under 21 years of age, you are eligible for additional coverage and benefits under Early and Periodic Screening, Diagnostic, and Treatment.